 But not every community has equal access to tree-lined streets.
-Historic and ongoing environmental policies have caused increased pollution and lower than average tree canopy in some neighborhoods in our region, specifically on the southwest side of Chicago and near south suburbs.
-Openlands TreePlanters Grants seek to increase access by providing new trees to communities throughout the City of Chicago and near south suburbs with special focus on communities with low-canopy cover including Little Village, Brighton Park, Archer Heights, Chicago Lawn, West Elsdon, Gage Park, West Lawn, Clearing, Garfield Ridge, and Ashburn.
+Historic and ongoing environmental policies have caused increased pollution and lower-than-average tree canopy in some neighborhoods in our region, specifically on the southwest side of Chicago and near south suburbs.
+Openlands TreePlanters Grants seek to increase access by providing new trees to communities throughout the City of Chicago and near south suburbs with a special focus on communities with low canopy cover including Archer Heights, Brighton Park, Chicago Lawn, Gage Park, Garfield Ridge, McKinley Park, New City, South Lawndale, West Elsdon, West Lawn.

 TreePlanters Grants are awarded to people, groups, or organizations that can bring together and coordinate their neighbors to plant 10-40 trees in predetermined locations in their neighborhood.
 While TreePlanters grantees provide the people and places to plant trees, Openlands provides the education, organization, supplies, expertise, and quality control on the day of planting, working with you to host an educational and engaging tree planting event.
 After planting day, you and your neighbors commit to caring for the trees for the next few years while they get established.
 Throughout, Openlands Community Arborist and forestry staff are there to provide assistance, educational resources, and answer questions you may have as your new trees grow.